 Examples Of Inquiry-Based Learning Questions

-During our research for the phases framework, we stumbled across the following breakdown of the inquiry process for learning on 21stcenturyhsie.weebly.com (who offer the references that appear below the graphic).
+During our research for that phase’s framework, we stumbled across the following breakdown of the inquiry process for learning on 21stcenturyhsie.weebly.com (who offers the references that appear below the graphic).
 Most helpfully, it offers 20 questions that can guide student research at any stage, including: